timacdonald/json-api/README.md

 #### `toAttributes()`

 As we saw in the [adding attributes](#adding-attributes) section, the `$attributes` property is the fastest way to expose attributes for a resource.
-However, in some scenarios you may need greater control over the attributes you are exposing.
+In some scenarios you may need greater control over the attributes you are exposing.
 If that is the case, you may implement the `toAttributes()` method.
 This will grant you access to the current request and allow for conditional logic.

 ```php
 <?php